momiji15/gittingit/howto.md

 4. Press `Q` to end the git log.
 5. Type: `git revert commitnumber(seriously write your commit number)`

+## You added everything to be committed in git and you totally didn't mean to do that.
+So you jumped the gun and used `git add*` or `git -A` or something like that.
+All you need to do is type `git reset` to undo your damage.

 ## Deleting a folder

 ### If you have a local directory